 - Volunteer at the tuckshop.
 The school has a full time tuckshop coordinator but needs volunteers to help out.
 You can volunteer for a day a week, a month or a term – it all helps.
 All training is provided.
 Alternatively you might like to be placed on the cake roster to provide a cake to the tuckshop on a regular basis.
 Contact Belinda Patmore (coordinator) on 4050 6300 or email: email@example.com

 - Volunteer for sports carnivals.
 The big events are the athletics and swimming carnivals.
 Parents are needed as marshals, supervisors, recorders etc. These are ‘feel-good days’ on the school calendar with an emphasis on participation.
 Check the newsletter for details.

 - Working bees.
 Each family is asked to attend at least one Saturday morning working bee during the course of the year.
 These are organized around class/year groups at the school and families with more than one child at the school have a choice of one or more working bees.
 A wide range of jobs is available, both inside and out.
 The working bees generally finish with a social drink or morning tea to encourage greater family interaction.
-The P&F also maintains a list of volunteers to call on for special working bees, such as a mowing roster during the wet season or special sessions to repair school equipment.
+Holy Cross Connect also maintains a list of volunteers to call on for special working bees, such as a mowing roster during the wet season or special sessions to repair school equipment.

 - Volunteer your special skills.
-You may have work, community or personal skills that can be used to help the P&F and school.
+You may have work, community or personal skills that can be used to help Holy Cross Connect and school.
 For example someone with computer skills could help develop a website or desktop a publication, those with a sporting background could help in sports coaching, keen gardeners could help with landscaping and professional engineers, accountants etc might be able to allocate time to assist with advice etc. If you let us know what you can do we might be able to find a project to suit